xmengkinaxis/CPP/System Design Interview Checklist.md

 * **Eventual consistency:** ensure data of each node of the database get consistent eventually; offers low latency at the risk of returning stale data. <br>
 * high consistency on messages can be achieved with the help of a FIFO messaging queue with strict ordering

-### Efficiency (Latency and throughput)
+### Efficiency (Performance, Latency and throughput)
 * Two standard measures of its efficiency are **the response time(or latency)** that denotes the delay to obtain the first item and **the throughput (or bandwidth)** with denotes the number of items delivered in a given time unit.
 (Metrics: Latency/Response Time, throughput/Bandwidth)
 * **Response Time**: the time difference between request and response
 * **Latency**: how long a system takes to transmit data from one point to another point in the system;
 * **Throughput** is the amount of work done by the system in a given particular time. partition and split data, so they are served by different machines in the parallel read or write; cache at the different layers, including the client side, front-end servers, and databases
 * **Bandwidth** is the maximum data that can be transferred on the different networks.
-* Request Per Second;
+* Employ the right technology for the right feature; User different datastores for different reasons; use different distributed caches depending upon the use case and access frequency;
 * can be **achieved** by using multiple machines to parallel process; minimize the latency by geographically distributing servers and their caches, adding cache clusters on top of database clusters, and using CDNs for frequently sharing documents and media content; can be **achieved** by Caching at each layer (web server, application server, cluster, data base, file system, storage units), CDN, Index, the appropriate programming language
 * video streaming should be smooth

 ### Scalability
-* a distributed system can continuously evolve in order to support the growing amount of work;
+* a distributed system can continuously evolve in order to support the growing amount of work (handle the increasing amount of user requests, and work with the more data);
 * increase resources and performance with increasing load and traffic over the existing system without affecting the complexity and performance; need enough resources to handle the increasing load, for it would be increased at any point in time; should be simple and easy to scale; performance should always be increased with scalability <br>
 * A system can be called scalable if adding more resources in the system results in performance increases.
 Performance is directly proportional to resources added. <br>
 * Horizontal (scaling out) vs Vertical Scaling (scaling up) <br>